MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/partition-assign-vm-gpu.md

 :::zone pivot="windows-server"

+- You must have Datacenter edition of Windows Server 2025 or later installed on the host server.

-- A Windows Server with the Hyper-V role installed and configured.
+- The Hyper-V role installed and configured on your server.
 See [Install the Hyper-V role on Windows Server](get-started/Install-the-Hyper-V-role-on-Windows-Server.md) to found out how to get stared.

 ::: zone-end